 -

-Open to juniors and seniors who have successfully completed at least two CTE courses prior to induction and are currently enrolled in a CTE course (for the current academic year)
+Open to juniors and seniors who have successfully completed a CTE Pathway

 -